At your service: become a tennis ball person | ExBulletin

 “Well, I don’t really know if Louis XIV would have been much better,” Wilson said.

 In this early period, hiring ball players was not necessary.
-“Ball persons simply evolved from servants,” Wilson said.
-“It was no problem to have someone hand you the ball.”
+“Ball persons simply sprang from servants,” Wilson said.
+“This was no problem giving someone the ball.”

 In the 1960s, tennis entered the ‘open era’, which meant that amateurs and professionals started playing together.
 And as the sport became more professional, so did the role of the ball person.
 In news footage from 1966, ball boys at Wimbledon (and then there were no ball girls) are put to the test.